-So here is some essential info on where to go and what kind of profiles companies are searching for.
+So here is some essential info on the best European countries to work in and what kind of profiles companies are searching for.

-Let’s take a look to the countries where more people are needed.
+Let’s take a look at the countries where more people are needed.
 After all, the higher the number of opportunities, the better your chances are of getting a job.

 We can divide them roughly into three areas of Europe:

 For those of you who would prefer to escape from the heat and the crowded Southern summer.
-Eastern Europe will bring you the peace, tranquillity and satisfaction you’re looking for.
-Countries such as Poland, Romania, Czech Republic or Bulgaria also have a large influx of vacancies.
-You can discover the awesomeness of the old Europe while developing yourself and enjoying some of the most relaxed cheapest cities in Europe.
+Eastern Europe will bring you the peace, tranquillity, and satisfaction you’re looking for.
+Countries such as Poland, Romania, Czech Republic, or Bulgaria also offer some of the best job opportunities in Europe.
+You can discover the awesomeness of old Europe while developing yourself and enjoying some of the most relaxed cheapest cities in Europe.

 But remember, just because you don't see your language in the image, it doesn't mean that there aren't jobs there!

-Of course you need to be aware of which language/s are required in the positions you’re applying to.
-The more languages you speak, the wider range of opportunities you have to choose from – but there are always opportunities, no matter what language you speak.
+Of course, you need to be aware of which language/s are required in the positions you’re applying to.
+The more languages you know, the wider range of opportunities you have to choose from – but there are always opportunities, no matter what language you speak.

 Of course, being qualified and specialised is a gateway to many possibilities.
-There are prospects in every sector but some of them hold more weight than others.
+There are prospects in every sector, but some of them hold more weight than others.
 Jobs in Customer Service are the most demanded ones.
-Multilingual Agents, Account Managers, Workforce Planners or Operation Managers are some of the most sought after profiles.
-IT offers many vacancies for multilinguals around Europe as well.
-This includes Technical Support, Software Engineering and so on… but also one of the most desired jobs ever: Game Testing!
-You can be surprised at the amount of game testers with languages that are required.
+Multilingual Agents, Account Managers, Workforce Planners, or Operation Managers are some of the most sought after profiles.
+IT offers many vacancies for multilingual candidates around Europe as well.
+This includes Technical Support, Software Engineering, and so on… but also one of the most desired jobs ever: Game Testing!
+You can be surprised at the number of game testers with languages that are required.